A Nusa Penida Day Trip from Bali is an absolute must during your visit to the Island Of Gods!

 Snorkeling at Manta Point Nusa Penida is up there with one of the most epic experiences I have ever had.
-These underwater giants are incredibly humble and to be able to swim with them on your Nusa Penida day trip is a moment you will never forget!
+These underwater giants are incredibly humble and to be able to swim with them is a moment you will never forget!

 The majority of the manta point snorkeling tours operate out of Toya Pakeh Bay on a daily basis and the best time to go is early in the morning around 7:00 am.